EQ-5D: EQ-5D in population health studies

 EQ-5D has been extensively utilised in population health studies, both at the national level and for subsections of a country's population, such as a specific region.
 Data collected with EQ-5D can be used to assess and compare health status between groups of patients, between patients and the general population, or between the general populations of different countries.
 It can also be used to monitor changes in health status over time at population level.

 Self-reported health as captured by EQ VAS comes directly from the respondent and perfectly meets the published FDA criteria for Patient Reported Outcome (PRO) measures.
 Imposing social preference weights on such data violates the PRO condition and creates obstacles in cross-national comparisons of population health.

 Cross-country analyses of self-reported population health using EQ-5D data have been reported and subsequently updated.
 The first publication incorporated data from 15 countries, and the second from 24 countries.
 Since then, EQ-5D-5L population norms have also been published for Japanese, German, and South Australian populations.

 EQ-5D in economic evaluation

 EQ-5D is the most widely used health-related quality of life questionnaire in health economic evaluations.
 EQ-5D can be used to derive a set of values that reflect people's opinions of the relative importance of different health problems.
 These values can be used to derive QALYs for application in cost-effectiveness and cost-utility evaluations.

 In a review study of recommendations from national HTA agencies, EQ-5D, HUI, and SF-6D were the three multi-attribute utility instruments (MAUIs) most frequently mentioned in HTA guidelines.
 The most commonly-cited MAUI (in 85% of pharmacoeconomic guidelines) was the index form of EQ-5D, either as a preferred MAUI or as an example of a suitable MAUI for use in cost-utility analysis in HTA.

+Alternatives

+There are various other multi-attribute utility instruments for health conditions, for example: SF-6D, Health Utilities Index (HUI), 15D, Quality of Well-Being, and AQoL-8D.